 "Any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school without valid excuse more than three days or tardy in excess of 30 minutes on each of more than three days in one school year is a truant..."

-- 1. When a student is truant, In School Suspension (ISS) will be assigned for the lost time.
-Truant students are also placed on the Loss of Privilege List, and their parents are notified.
-A parent conference may be scheduled. - 2.
-The habitual truant may be referred to the District School Attendance Review Team for a hearing, which may result in referral to the juvenile court system.
+1. The habitual truant may be referred to the District School Attendance Review Team for a hearing, which may result in referral to the juvenile court system.

 Leaving During School Hours